 While I adore the taste of any pesto made with fantastic hard cheeses, dairy and I don’t get along the best.
 Sigh… However, I have had a good time in the kitchen recreating some favorite recipes so that they are dairy-free!
 This cilantro pesto was born out of those experiments.
 I love to place a large dollop on top of grilled fish, roasted chicken, and even mixed in with cooked quinoa.
 You can also prepare this in bulk and freeze in an ice cube tray.
-This creates easy single servings for later use.
+This creates easy single servings for later use - an time-saving kitchen tip that all my patients appreciate.
 Enjoy!

 Dairy-Free Cilantro Pesto

 - 3 Tbsp. pine nuts (can also substitute unsalted sunflower seeds for a more nut-free version)

 - ½ tsp. sea salt, can add more at the end if needed